bengourley/currency-symbol-map/Readme.md

 ## Changelog

 ### 4.0.0

 - the reverse lookup feature was removed (retrieving currency given a symbol) because there is not a deterministic way to do so (i.e. the same symbol is used by multiple currencies).
 - in previous versions, an unsuccessful lookup would return the `'?'` character.
-It now returns `undefined` so that it is up to you how to handle the failure.
+It now returns `undefined` when using `getSymbolFromCurrency` so that it is up to you how to handle the failure, or the input as-is if `safeGetSymbolFromCurrency` is used.

 ## Credits